 1. Coleman Classic Camping Stove:

 There’s no bigger name in camping stoves than Coleman – that’s what the company was based on, and they still make an excellent range today.
 The Classic propane stove is a two-burner model that’s typical of this style of cooker.
-It’s also affordable, at $49.99.
-For this price you don’t expect the bells and whistles that some more modern stoves have, but what you get is a light and compact piece of gear that makes it easy to do real cooking wherever you are.
+For the price, you don’t expect the bells and whistles that some more modern stoves have, but what you get is a light and compact piece of gear that makes it easy to do real cooking wherever you are.

 The stove is built into a slim metal case with a hinged lid that clips shut for travel.
 When it’s raised you’ll find two folding windbreaks inside that open out to protect the cooking area; wire stays hold them open, and they can be adjusted to fit larger pans.
 There’s enough space for a twelve-inch and a ten-inch pot at the same time, but if you want to cook with something larger you can fold the lid flat.